retaildevcrews/asb-spark/challenges/deploy-loderunner/README.md

 ## Background

 To create a load test for our NGSA application, we need to run our end-to-end test tool, Loderunner, which generates https requests and sends them to our NGSA application.
 The Loderunner application needs to be deployed on our AKS cluster.
 Create a Kubernetes manifest file (yaml) to define and create the appropriate resource(s) needed to deploy loderunner.
-Using the following inputs, Loderunner will generate approximately 1 request per second when deployed.More about Loderunner inputs can be found [here](#loderunner-parameters)
+Using the following inputs, Loderunner will generate approximately 1 request per second when deployed.More about Loderunner inputs can be found [here](#loderunner-parameters).

     container:
         ghcr.io/retaildevcrews/ngsa-lr:beta